 Coordination of care

 Rapid assessment and treatment of the collapsed athlete requires efficient, well-coordinated care.
 Team members should be instructed prior to the race regarding roles, treatment protocols, location of medical supplies, communication capabilities and medical chain of command.
-Athletes assessed in the field should be transferred to medical tents or medical facilities.
+Athletes assessed in the field should be transferred to medical tents or medical facilities if not stable to return to the race.

 Patient & family education

-Most large longer-distance races have “race expos” at packet pick-up prior to the event.
-This is the time for medical staff to provide educational lectures regarding preventive strategies for avoiding serious medical illnesses.
+Most long-distance, mass-event races have “race expos” at packet pick-up prior to the event.
+This is a potential time for medical staff to provide educational lectures regarding preventive strategies for avoiding serious medical illnesses.
 Recreational athletes may also find an array of evidence-based and professional resources on-line.

 The majority of athletes who experience exercise-associated collapse will be treated appropriately and discharged to home.
 The incidence of a fatal cardiac event in long-distance running events is low (1.01 per 100,000 marathoners; 0.27 per 100,000 half-marathoners).4